thomasbrus/lego-swerve-drive/README.md

 # LEGO Swerve Drive

-Two wheeled swerve drive, with Ackermann, tank, crab and swerve steering.
+Two wheeled swerve drive, with Ackermann, tank, swerve steering.
 In the video below the robot keeps its orienation relative to the field using the builtin gyroscope.
-An unique feature of a swerve drive is that it can also rotate it self while moving sideways.
+An unique feature of a swerve drive is that it can also rotate itself while moving sideways.
 At the end it switches to tank steering, with an increasingly smaller turn radius.

 https://github.com/user-attachments/assets/13078f21-9577-4978-b279-8b0976e34bdb